 Obviously, you wouldn’t buy a face cream that’s made with poison ivy, but that’s a natural ingredient.
 Of course, it’s not always that easy to determine if something is great for your skin or if it’s bad.

-That’s where this guide comes in handy, just in time for Women’s Health and Fitness Day on September 25th, and to point you in the direction of the very best ingredients for your face–the elements of the earth.
+That’s where this guide comes in handy.
+This will point you in the direction of the very best ingredients for your face–the elements of the earth.

 Healthiest ingredients Mother Earth gives us for your face